AngeloFerrando/RVREPLan/README.md

 ## What to install
 - Download and Install DEJAVU (https://github.com/havelund/dejavu) and be sure it works [tested on version 1.0].
+- Download and Install Fast-Downward (https://www.fast-downward.org) and be sure it works [tested on version 22.12+]
-- Download and Install Python 3 and be sure it works [tested on version 3.6.9].
+- Download and Install Python 3 and be sure it works [tested on version 3.10.12].

 ## How to run